Nature

 Golfing at The Woods

-The Woods is a popular getaway destination and golf community located about halfway between Martinsburg and Berkeley Springs just off of WV Route 9.
-This quiet retreat boasts 2 golf courses including the Golf Digest rated Mountain View Course, the Sleepy Creek Spa, a sports center (with indoor swimming), 2 outdoor pools, indoor & outdoor tennis, racquetball, dining, and direct access to over 70 miles of hiking trails in the adjoining Sleepy Creek Wildlife Management Area.
-Vacation rentals include 1-4 bedroom cabins, cottages and villas.
+The Woods is a popular getaway destination and golf community situated approximately halfway between Martinsburg and Berkeley Springs, just off WV Route 9.
+This quiet retreat boasts two golf courses including the Golf Digest rated Mountain View Course, the Sleepy Creek Spa, a golfing sports center, grill and pub, two outdoor pools, tennis, and direct access to over 70 miles of hiking trails in the adjoining Sleepy Creek Wildlife Management Area.
+Vacation rentals include one-to four-bedroom cabins, cottages, and villas.
 Complimentary WiFi is provided in most accommodations.

 North Mountain Paintball